digmunhoz/aws-cur-v2-processor/README.md

 ### Reading Monthly Files

-The CUR (Cost and Usage Reports) processor is configured to read only monthly files in Parquet format.
-It specifically looks for files within the `reports/` directory in the specified S3 bucket.
+The CUR (Cost and Usage Reports) processor is configured to read only files under `AWS_BUCKET_PREFIX` path in Parquet format.
+It specifically looks for files within the `AWS_BUCKET_PREFIX` directory in the specified S3 bucket.
 After processing, the files will be renamed with the `.processed` extension.

 ### Configuring CUR v2 in Parquet on AWS